Milla Jovovich: Early roles and hiatus (1985–1996)

-Jovovich's mother had "raised her to be a movie star."
-In 1985, Loginova enrolled Jovovich at the age of ten in acting classes, and when her acting jobs picked up, she started attending school for young actors rather than regular school.
+Galina had "raised her to be a movie star."
+In 1985, Galina enrolled Jovovich in acting classes; when her acting jobs picked up, Jovovich started attending school for young actors rather than regular school.
 In 1988, Jovovich appeared in her debut professional film role as Samantha Delongpre in the romantic thriller Two Moon Junction.
 Later that year, she appeared in the made-for-television film as Lily McLeod in The Night Train to Kathmandu.
 She had several roles in television series, including Paradise (1988), Married... with Children (1989), and Parker Lewis Can't Lose (1990).

-At age 15, she was cast as the lead in Return to the Blue Lagoon (1991), opposite Brian Krause.
+At the age of 15, Jovovich was cast as the lead in Return to the Blue Lagoon (1991), opposite Brian Krause.
 Given her age and beauty, she was often compared to Brooke Shields, another child model-turned-actress, who had starred in The Blue Lagoon (1980).
 The role was controversial as, like Shields, Jovovich appeared nude in the film.
 Jovovich was nominated for "Best Young Actress Starring in a Motion Picture" at the 1991 Young Artist Awards, and "Worst New Star" at the 1991 Golden Raspberry Awards.
 In 1992, Jovovich co-starred with Christian Slater in the comedy Kuffs.
 Later that year, she portrayed Mildred Harris in the Charlie Chaplin biographical film Chaplin.
-In 1993, she acted in Richard Linklater's satiric film Dazed and Confused.
+In 1993, she acted in Richard Linklater's film Dazed and Confused.
 She played Michelle Burroughs, the on-screen girlfriend to Pickford (played by her then-boyfriend Shawn Andrews).
 Strongly featured in promotions for the film, Jovovich was upset to find her role much reduced in the released film.
 Discouraged, she took a hiatus from acting roles, moving to Europe.